 So any new features or updates the California pump company releases this year will be available to t:slim X2 users for remote-updating from home.

-Predictive Low Glucose Suspend (PLGS) System: Tandem says it plans to submit this closed loop tech in the first quarter of 2018 (by the end of March) and hopes for a launch by the end of summer.
-This device would be the first-gen automated insulin delivery system, designed to automatically suspend insulin when low blood sugars are predicted based on the Dexcom CGM sensor values:
+“Basal IQ” Predictive Low Glucose Suspend (PLGS) System: Tandem says it plans to submit it’s “Basal IQ” product in the first quarter of 2018 (by the end of March) and hopes for a launch by the end of summer.
+This device would be the first-gen automated insulin delivery system, designed to automatically decrease or suspend insulin when blood sugars are predicted to o below 80 mg/dL based on the Dexcom G5 CGM sensor values:

 Hybrid Closed Loop: As mentioned above, the second-generation system is a hybrid that would function similarly to the Minimed 670G, except Tandem’s tech would use Dexcom CGM and the TypeZero algorithms.
 Tandem just completed its first pivotal trial and expects to do more later in the year, with a possible launch in the first half of 2019.

 Autosoft XC Infusion Set (t:lock version of Animas Inset): Last year, Tandem announced it would be offering its own infusion sets instead of going through different manufacturers.
 The Animas Inset was a popular luer lock set for Tandem users, and now Tandem will sell those directly starting in the first quarter of 2018.